 3. Environmental Monitoring for L. monocytogenes and the Use of an Indicator Organism

 Tests for the indicator organism Listeria spp. detect multiple species of Listeria, including the pathogen L. monocytogenes.
 There is Federal precedent for the use of Listeria spp. as an appropriate indicator organism for L. monocytogenes.
-FSIS has established regulations requiring FSIS-regulated establishments that produce RTE meat or poultry products exposed to the processing environment after a lethality procedure (e.g., cooking) to prevent product adulteration by L. monocytogenes.
+FSIS has established regulations requiring FSIS-regulated establishments that produce RTE Start Printed Page 17147meat or poultry products exposed to the processing environment after a lethality procedure (e.g., cooking) to prevent product adulteration by L. monocytogenes.